acp91/Analyze-AirBnB-Data/README.md

 The questions I asked myself for this project were:
 1. Are there any seasonality effects/do prices tend to be higher during certain times of the year?
 1. Are there any significat differences between AirBnB prices between the two cities or are they similar?
-1. Can we use the occupancy rate (i.e. % of booked apartments) to predict the average price for an AirBnB booking?
+1. Can we use the "% of booked apartments" to predict the average price for an AirBnB booking?

 ## Relevant files
 * DataScience_Project1_v2.ipynb: Python notebook I used to clean-up, plot and analyze the data